When you live with depression, taking self-care steps to protect your well-being can be so important.

 - dairy and fortified soy products

 When you feel overwhelmed by depression, basic acts of self-care may not always feel possible.
+But self-care is essential to depression recovery.

 You’ll want to start by seeking professional support, so they can work with you to find a treatment plan that fits you best.
 If your symptoms aren’t improving, are getting worse, or your depression symptoms are new, professional support is essential.